-- 70. External auditors, Ernst & Young LLP (EY LLP), provide an external review function through the audit of the annual accounts, assessment of value for money, certification of grant claims and the periodic inspection of services such as Revenues and Benefits.
-The Annual Audit and Inspection Letter is circulated to all Members and formally reported to Cabinet and the Audit Committee. - 71.
-The external audit of the draft statement of accounts for the years ended 31 March 2021 and 2022 have not yet been completed by EY LLP.
-There are a variety of complex factors contributing to audit delays in the current and previous years.
-A plan is in place with the Council's external auditors to bring the audit timetable back within the statutory framework by April 2024. - 72.
+- 79. External auditors provide an external review function through the audit of the annual accounts, assessment of value for money, certification of grant claims and the periodic inspection of services such as Revenues and Benefits.
+The Annual Audit Letter is circulated to all Members and formally reported to Cabinet and the Audit Committee. - 80.
 In 2022, Council agreed to opt into the national procurement for external audit services for the five year period beginning on 1 April 2023, led by Public Sector Audit Appointments Limited (PSAA).
 The external auditor confirmed in December 2022 by PSAA for Watford Borough Council from 2023/24 is Azets Audit Services.
+The financial year 2023/24 is the first year to be audited by Azets Audit Services.
+The current statutory deadline for these accounts to be audited is 30 September 2024.
+However, it is anticipated that this will be revised to 30 May 2025 following the introduction of backstop dates into legislation as set out in the paragraph below.